Discovery of the Asymmetric Effect in the Response of Photoionization Gas: Summary

+Thus, in low ionization states, the response is governed by the recombination coefficient, while in high ionization states, it is governed by the ionization rate.
+This leads to shorter response timescales and a greater likelihood of observing negative responses in high ionization states.

+\item This asymmetric effect provides a natural explanation for why over 70\% of BALs exhibit negative responses.
+Based on this, we further make a conservative estimate that at least 40\% of BAL gas must have a density below $n_{\rm H} = 10^6\ \cc$, consistent with the fact that most measured BAL gas densities fall below this threshold.
+In contrast, the typical gas density of an accretion disk wind is generally higher than $n_{\rm H} = 10^8\ \cc$.
+This discrepancy implies that either the accretion disk wind has expanded to larger scales, resulting in a lower density, or that BAL outflows may originate from more extended regions, such as dust torus winds. \end{enumerate}

-The asymmetry of plasma response is only one possible explanation for the observed excessive negative response.
-To fully understand the the observed excessive negative response of absorption line gases to the variation radiation, it is essential to investigate whether this negative response can persist to ions with higher ionization energies, e.g., \ovi\ (138.1 ev), or even highly ionized iron (>1 kev) in the future.
-Additionally, another important object for testing this asymmetric effect is the absorption lines generated by stellar winds \citep{lamers1999} in the stellar spectrum.
+While the asymmetry in photoionization gas response offers a reasonable explanation for the observed excess of negative responses, it may not be the sole cause.
+To fully understand the prevalence of negative responses in absorption-line systems, further studies are needed—especially to determine whether this asymmetry persists for ions with higher ionization potentials (e.g., \ovi\ at 138.1 eV) or even for highly ionized iron species ($>1$ keV).
+Another promising avenue for testing this effect is the study of absorption lines originating from stellar winds \citep{lamers1999} in stellar spectra.